History of the National Hockey League (1917–1942): Early years

 The NHL's first superstar was "Phantom" Joe Malone.
 A two-time NHA scoring champion, Malone scored five goals for the Montreal Canadiens in a 7–4 victory over the Ottawa Senators on the NHL's opening night.
 Malone went on to record a league-leading 44 goals in 20 games in 1917–18.
 He again led the NHL in scoring in 1919–20, scoring 39 goals in 24 games with Quebec.
 During that season, on January 20, 1920, Malone scored seven goals in one game against the Toronto St. Patricks, a record that still stands today.
 Malone was elected to the Hockey Hall of Fame in 1950.

-The first goal in NHL history was scored by Dave Ritchie of the Montreal Wanderers one minute into a 10–9 win over Toronto, which was the only victory the Wanderers recorded in the NHL.
+The likely first goal in NHL history was scored by Dave Ritchie of the Montreal Wanderers one minute into a 10–9 win over Toronto, which was the only victory the Wanderers recorded in the NHL.
+The game was one of two NHL games played that night, and had a scheduled start time 15 minutes earlier than a Senators-Canadiens game that night in Ottawa, although actual game start times were not recorded.
 On January 2, 1918, a fire destroyed the Montreal Arena, home to both the Wanderers and the Canadiens.
 While the Canadiens relocated to the 3,000-seat Jubilee Arena, Lichtenhein chose to withdraw the Wanderers, citing the lack of available players due to the war.
 The NHL continued on as a three-team league until Quebec returned to it in 1919.